SNAP Benefits in West Virginia: How to Apply and Qualify

 SNAP Income Limits and Benefit Amounts in West Virginia

-The following are the income limits and maximum benefit amounts effective from October 1, 2024, to September 30, 2025.
+The maximum benefit amount you can receive also changes annually to reflect food costs.
+The figures below are effective from October 1, 2024, to September 30, 2025.

 Eligibility Criteria for SNAP in West Virginia

-• Income Limits: Your household must meet specific gross and net monthly income limits, which are based on the number of people in your home and federal poverty guidelines.
+Income Limits: Your household's gross and net income must fall below specific thresholds, which vary by the number of people in your home.

-• Residency Requirements: You must live in West Virginia and apply for benefits in the county where you currently reside.
+Residency Requirements: You must live in West Virginia and apply for benefits in the county where you reside.

-• Citizenship Status: Applicants must be U.S. citizens or qualified non-citizens and provide a Social Security number.
+Citizenship Status: You must be a U.S. citizen or a qualified non-citizen, and all applicants need to provide or apply for a Social Security number.

 Download Benny app to save on groceries